 Certainly, there is a lot of whinging here and there, and particularly in Europe.
 Yet, all may not be lost after all.

 Search engines are not the alpha and omega of knowledge.
 At least, I hope you haven’t thrown away your books – even your eBooks – this is where knowledge hides and must be found.
 The current Internet landscape is most probably the result of the complacency of Internet users; Internet giants are merely making the most of this.

 After all, it is up to us to vote with our mice.
-As citizens, as business people, marketers and business leaders who are now the victims of The very notion of "market" — be it in B2B and B2C — is at the heart of any marketing approach. ... which we helped to create.
+As citizens, as business people, marketers and business leaders who are now the victims of Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... which we helped to create.
 And I’ve only mentioned one of them.